Kcrespo15/E-Commerce-App/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

    ## Description
    The purpose of this project was to utilize Sequelize to build the back-end of an Internet retail application to allow database interaction.
 This application utilizes GET, POST, PUT, and DELETE methods to allow viewing, adding to, modifying, and deleting data from an e-commerce database.
-During the development process, I became more comfortable with writing back-end code for various API routes, creating Sequelize models, and utilizing relationships between these models.

  ## Table of Contents